-Harrison Roberts is a finance attorney who combines industry experience with business insight to create practical solutions for lenders and borrowers.
+Harrison Roberts is the firm’s Managing Partner and a skilled finance attorney.
+He combines industry experience with business insight to create practical solutions for lenders and borrowers.
 He has worked with banks, credit syndicates, and institutional borrowers to negotiate, structure, and close secured lending transactions across a wide variety of industries.
 He also frequently helps financial institutions develop loan programs to enter new markets and reach new customers.

 With two decades of experience in commercial finance, much of Harrison’s work centers around representing the banks and other lending institutions that provide capital to growing businesses.
 These transactions include asset-based loans, syndications, revolving credit facilities, and acquisition financing.
 Harrison also works with lenders on workouts, forbearance arrangements, and debtor-in-possession and exit financings.
 His practice also includes representing borrowers in negotiating large commercial loans and credit facilities.

 Harrison is committed to seeing his clients reach their goals and get their deals completed.
 His wide-ranging experience enables him to protect lenders' interests while providing borrowers with flexibility to operate in a changing environment.
 At the same time, Harrison’s responsive communication style and diligent approach ensure that even the most complicated finance deals move smoothly through to closing.

 Developed a franchise loan program for a regional bank.
 The firm assisted the bank in establishing underwriting criteria, prepared form loan documents and closed more than 50 loan transactions exceeding $100 million in the aggregate.